Skip to content

 Date Changes

-Changing dates can make existing assignments fall outside the new range.
-When that happens, Supervisible asks whether to reschedule assignments or handle out-of-range work.
+Changing dates can make existing assignments fall outside the new range or extend the plan into new weeks.
+When shortening a project would remove non-zero-hour assignments, Supervisible asks you to confirm before it deletes the out-of-range work.
 Treat this confirmation as important: assignment dates drive workload and capacity.

-Date changes apply to unassigned reservations too, so draft staffing rows move with the project instead of disappearing from the plan.
+Date changes apply to unassigned reservations too.
+If the boundary week has planned rows, extending the start or end can copy that boundary-week plan into the newly added weeks so draft staffing rows continue with the project instead of disappearing from the plan.

 Workload Table

 The workload table is where you assign team members, reserve unassigned roles, and track hours.
-Each row represents a team member and capability, or an Unassigned capability row.
+Each row represents a staffed person, a staffed person with a specific capability, or an Unassigned capability reservation.
+Use a staffed row without a capability when you know the person but are still deciding the exact role.
 The columns represent the periods in the project timeline.
 In weekly mode, each column header shows the compact start date for that week, and the header tooltip shows the full week range.
 Planned hours drive workload; actual hours help compare the plan with delivery.
 Team-member cells include previews for role, status, email, current time off, and current-month workload when available.

 The project display menu controls row ordering, workload indicators, financial columns, capability visibility, heatmap mode, and whether inactive or suspended users remain visible.
 Display settings are saved in your browser and survive page refreshes.